i-Abdullah/MECH105/Heun's method/README.md

 *	es   - Stopping criteria: relative error

-‘[ will deafult to 0.001 if user left it empty. ]’
+‘will deafult to 0.001 if user left it empty. ’

 *	 maxit- maximum number of iterations

-‘[ will deafult to 50 if user left it empty. ]’
+‘ will deafult to 50 if user left it empty. ’

 # OUTPUTS: